PhD in Economics

 - The original or a certified copy of the document stating of the master degree.

 - The proposed topic and idea of dissertation with an indication of the field and discipline (economics)

 - A list of scientific works and information about activities of popularizing science

-- Information whether the candidate has already applied for granting doctoral degree in the same discipline.
+- Information whether the candidate has already applied for granting doctorate degree in the same discipline.

 Additional documents may be attached: